Understanding Property Valuations in Portugal for Expats

 The Role of Bank Valuations in the Portuguese Mortgage Process

 Banks in Portugal conduct valuations to determine the loan amount they’re willing to offer.
 The valuation is often more conservative than the market price, especially for non-residents, which can affect the loan-to-value (LTV) ratio and the down payment required.
+To understand how the valuation fits into approvals and timelines, read the mortgage process in Portugal.

 How is a Property Valuation Conducted in Portugal?